Home

 This Web 2.0 tool's visual, audio, and textual elements help to develop the visual literacy skills needed by 21st century learners.
 Visual literacy is the ability to understand and produce visual messages.
 Visual literacy has become increasingly important in today’s information age as students are becoming more and more surrounded by images expressing all kinds of information and knowledge.

-An excellent resource for learning more about the importance of teaching visual literacy in the classroom is The Visual Literacy White Paper written by Dr. Anne Bamford.
 This Web 2.0 teaching tool utilizes the valuable skills of information literacy as students locate, gather, analyze, and organize information and images to synthesize into an interactive poster online.

 In the Classroom